 The following inspection directories, along with the Establishment (EST) notations from technical assistance memorandum TA 05-2010, may be used to cross reference the EST number with the manufacturer’s physical address:

-• U.S. Department of Commerce Approved Establishments
+- U.S. Department of Commerce Approved Establishments (Seafood)

-This document has been developed by the Seafood Inspection Program.
-It is to be used as a reference for determining which fishery products have been produced in fish establishments approved by U.S. Department of Commerce.
+This document has been developed by the Seafood Inspection Program and can be used as a reference for determining fishery products that are produced in fish establishments approved by the U.S. Department of Commerce.
+States and school food authorities may use this information to assist them in purchasing seafood. - USDA/Food Safety and Inspection Service Establishment Numbers

 Note: As of July 1, 2024, “beans, peas, and lentils” is the term used to describe the vegetable subgroup formerly known as “legumes.”
 Manufacturers may continue to use the term “legumes vegetables” on approved CN labels.
 At the time of application renewal or resubmission, manufacturers must update the term to “beans, peas, and lentils.”